krahets/hello-algo/en/docs/chapter_preface/suggestions.md

 git clone https://github.com/krahets/hello-algo.git
 ```

-Alternatively, you can also click the "Download ZIP" button at the location shown in the Figure 0-4  to directly download the code as a compressed ZIP file.
+Alternatively, you can also click the "Download ZIP" button at the location shown in Figure 0-4 to directly download the code as a compressed ZIP file.
 Then, you can simply extract it locally.

 ![Cloning repository and downloading code](suggestions.assets/download_code.png){ class="animation-figure" }

 <p align="center"> Figure 0-4 &nbsp; Cloning repository and downloading code </p>

 **Step 3: Run the source code**.
-As shown in the Figure 0-5 , for the code block labeled with the file name at the top, we can find the corresponding source code file in the `codes` folder of the repository.
+As shown in Figure 0-5, for the code block labeled with the file name at the top, we can find the corresponding source code file in the `codes` folder of the repository.
 These files can be executed with a single click, which will help you save unnecessary debugging time and allow you to focus on learning.

 ![Code block and corresponding source code file](suggestions.assets/code_md_to_repo.png){ class="animation-figure" }